futufeld/brainfunc/README.md

 ### Simulating Infinite Cells

-To implement our interpreter we require a way to represent an infinite tape, and support the actions that may be performed on the tape in Brainfuck programs.
+To implement our interpreter, we must simulate an infinite tape and support the actions that may be performed on that tape by Brainfuck programs.
 The `Zipper` type closely resembles the conceptual tape of Turing's Machine.
 Its cursor can be used to represent the cell under the head of the Turing Machine, and the cursor can have an indefinite number of elements to its left and right.
 However, Brainfuck constrains the way in which we can modify the value in a cell, and our `Zipper` values are not infinite.
-We must create a collection of functions that operate on a `Zipper` value - this `Zipper` will represent our tape - and modify it in such a way that: 1) the bounded nature of the `Zipper` type is not apparent, and 2) that the instructions of Brainfuck programs are supported.
+We must create a collection of functions that operate on `Zipper` values and modify them in such a way that: 1) the bounded nature of the `Zipper` type is not apparent, and 2) that the instructions of Brainfuck programs are supported.
 To assist the readability of our code, `Zipper Integer` will be aliased thusly:

 > type Tape = Zipper Integer